filodb/FiloDB/doc/downsampling.md

 ## Querying of Downsample Data

 Downsampled data can be queried from the downsampled dataset.
-The  PromQL tag filter needs to include the `__col__` tag with the value of the column name chosen in the downsample dataset.
+The PromQL filters in the query needs to include the `__col__` tag with the value of the downsample column name chosen in the downsample dataset.